The mixed problem for the Laplacian in Lipschitz domains: Abstract

 \section{Abstract}

-{ We consider the mixed boundary value problem, or Zaremba's problem for the Laplacian in a bounded Lipschitz domain $\Omega$ in $ \reals ^ n$, $n\geq 2$.
+{ We consider the mixed boundary value problem, or Zaremba's problem, for the Laplacian in a bounded Lipschitz domain $\Omega$ in $ \reals ^ n$, $n\geq 2$.
 We decompose the boundary $ \partial \Omega= D\cup N$ with $D$ and $N$ disjoint.
 The boundary between $D$ and $N$ is assumed to be a Lipschitz surface in $\partial \Omega$.
-We specify Dirichlet data on $D$ in the Sobolev space $\sobolev 1 p (D)$ and Neumann data in $ L^ p (N)$.
-Under these conditions, we find $q_0>1$ so that the mixed problem has a unique solution and the non-tangential maximal function of the gradient lies in $L^ p( \partial \Omega)$ for $ 1<p< q_0$.
-We also obtain results when the data comes from Hardy spaces for $p=1$.
+We find an exponent $q_0>1$ so that for $ p $ between $ 1 $ and $q_0$ we may solve the mixed problem for $L^p$.
+Thus, if we specify Dirichlet data on $D$ in the Sobolev space $\sobolev 1 p (D)$ and Neumann data on $N$ in $ L^ p (N)$, the mixed problem with data $f_N$ and $f_D$ has a unique solution and the non-tangential maximal function of the gradient lies in $L^p( \partial \Omega)$.
+We also obtain results for $p=1$ when the data comes from Hardy spaces.

 {\em Keywords: }Mixed boundary value problem, Laplacian

 {\em Mathematics subject classification: }35J25 }